mikeagun/staticimp/README.md

     - e.g. to add uid/timestamp to stored entry
   - field transforms
     - current transforms: slugify, md5, sha256, to/from base85
+- specify trusted proxies - trusts realip from proxy as actual client address
+- specify allowed hosts for a backend - e.g. to restrict access to internal or test backend
 - encrypted project secrets
   - public-key encrypt short project secrets, where only the staticimp server has the private key to decrypt
   - useful for storing project-specific secrets in public/shared project repos, e.g. reCAPTCHA secret